liampc/100-days-of-code/log.md

 ## Day 13: Oct 19

 Watch video about python and programming in general in freecodecamp, tried to solve algorithm problem using JS in FCC, follow tutorial resettin password in django, add a detail page view, add simple tests and tried using bootstrap in my attendance project.

+## Day 14: Oct 20, 2020

+Tried to follow django on sending email whne you reset a password using send grid but I cant understand the send grid itself when it comes to creating the sender profile.
+Also tried applying bootstrap in my newspaper project.
+Watched ch50 video about testing and learned about github actions, docker.
+Added some tests in my newspaper project.